Parrot-Developers/libvideo-scale/README.md

 _libpomp_ documentation).
 All API functions must be called from the _pomp_loop_ thread.
 All callback functions (frame_output, flush or stop) are called from the _pomp_loop_ thread.

+## Testing

+The library can be tested using the provided _vscale_ command-line tool which takes as input a raw YUV file and outputs a scaled YUV file.

+To build the tool, enable _vscale_ in the Alchemy build configuration.

+For a list of available options, run

+    $ vscale -h